abdelkimo/or-tools/doc_sources/MANUAL/source/manual/under_the_hood/rl.rst

         RoutingModel VRP(9, 4, depots);

-    The auxiliary graph is obtained by keeping the transit nodes and adding a starting and ending depot for each vehicle/route like in the following figure:
+    The auxiliary graph is obtained by keeping the transit nodes and adding a starting and ending depot for each vehicle/route if needed like in the following figure:

     ..  image:: images/rl_auxiliary_graph.*
         :align: center